lawnchairsociety/Nesicom/README.md

 - C# Console Appplication Project
 - .Net 5
 - Parses the CartScraper and PCBScraper JSON data into C# models, makes some adjustments, downloads any images, and outputs SQL insertion files.

+### CartDB.Downloader
+- C# Console Appplication Project
+- .Net 5
+- Scans the database for any image URLs, downloads them, then updates the URL with the new filename.

 ### SiteScraper
 - Python Project